MUTTHU10/module-5/README.md

 # EX-26-AREA-AND-CIRCLE-USING- POINTER
 ## AIM
-write a C program to area of a circle and perimeter of the circle for the radius 100 using pointer.
+write a C program to find area of a circle and perimeter of the circle for the radius 100 using pointer.

 ## ALGORITHM
 1. Start the program.